Confirmation and refutation of very luminous galaxies in the early universe: Methods

-We also note that the observed strength of this putative \oii\ emission is not expected.
-This galaxy's blue spectral slope implies a young, fairly low-metallicity stellar population (consistent with the low SED-fitting-derived dust attenuation).
-Such a stellar population should exhibit a fairly weak \oii\ line, with a high \neiii/\oii\ ratio \cite[e.g.,][]{Trump2023}.
-While the \neiii3869 line would be observed redder than \oii\ where the noise is somewhat higher, should the initially observed \oii\ flux be real, we would expect a significant detection.
-However, the maximum signal-to-noise (SNR) within a few pixels of the expected position is $\sim$1 after continuum subtraction.

-To explore what other constraints could be placed on emission lines in Maisie's Galaxy, we took the spectrum and subtracted the continuum emission as a rolling 40-pixel average.
-We then explored whether any pixels had a SNR of greater than two, finding no such pixels.
-We do find pixels with SNR just below 2 coincident with the expected observed wavelengths for O\,{\sc iii}]1660 and \ciii1909 at $z =$ 11.383, which would be the spectroscopic redshift if the \oii\ emission were real.
-Given the low significance of these emission features, we do not consider these lines to be detected.
-However, if future deeper spectroscopy finds these to be robust, it would be consistent with our derived break redshift within the uncertainties.
+The spectra of Maisie's Galaxy and CEERS2\_588 exhibit \oii\ emission lines with S/N = 4.9 and 6.4, respectively.
+While not highly significant, the emission lines are spatially well-aligned with the galaxies' continuum emission, and careful inspection of subsets of data from the nodded exposures show no indication that these features are data artifacts \citesupp{Harikane2023b}.
+At the expected wavelengths of the \neiii3870 line, CEERS2\_588 shows a feature with S/N = 2.0, and Maisie's Galaxy shows positive signal with still lower significance.
+Weak positive features are seen near the expected wavelengths for O\,{\sc iii}]1660 and \ciii1909, but these cannot be considered significant.

 The emission lines in CEERS-93316 were fitted manually from the spectrum by first subtracting a local continuum and fitting Gaussian profiles to the visible emission lines.
-In the case of the blended but partially-resolved \oiii \, 4960,5007 lines, a double Gaussian function was fitted.
-The Balmer lines (H$\alpha$ and H$\beta$) were corrected for underlying stellar absorption using the best-fitting stellar continuum from the Bagpipes fits (a $<2\%$ correction in both cases; see below for a description of the Bagpipes fits).
-As described in the main text, these lines have large rest-frame equivalent widths ($790 \pm 140 \mathrm{\AA}$ and $1020 \pm 180 \mathrm{\AA}$ for \oiii\ and H$\alpha$, respectively), and thus significantly affect the long-wavelength NIRCam fluxes, mimicking the signature of a Ly$\alpha$ break.
+In the case of the blended but partially-resolved \oiii4960,5008 lines, a double Gaussian function was fitted.
+Fluxes and upper limits for the main emission lines present for the sources in this work are presented in Extended Data Table~\hyperref[table:emlines]{2}.
+The Balmer lines (H$\alpha$ and H$\beta$) are corrected for underlying stellar absorption using the best-fitting stellar continuum from the Bagpipes fits (corrections $<1\%$; see below for a description of the Bagpipes fits).